People become infected when a tick carrying the infection bites them.

 Doctors suspect Rocky Mountain spotted fever if people do both of the following:

 About 70% of people remember being bitten by a tick.

 Doctors may do blood tests that detect antibodies to the bacteria.
 However, these tests can first detect these antibodies only about 7 to 10 days after symptoms begin.
 Antibody tests done before this time may be negative.
+So doctors usually do the test twice several weeks apart to check for an increase in the antibody level.
 Thus, these tests do not help doctors diagnose the infection immediately after someone becomes ill but can help confirm the diagnosis later.